Mental health in sport

 • balancing personal and professional commitments

-• maintaining healthy relationships with peers
+• maintaining healthy relationships with friends

 • managing the emotional highs and lows of sporting careers